-Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Planning and Carrying Out Investigations: Plan and conduct an investigation collaboratively to produce data to serve as the basis for evidence, using fair tests in which variables are controlled and the number of trials considered.
-Each force acts on one particular object and has both strength and a direction.
+Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Clarification Statement: Examples of mo different heights, a ball rolling back and f Each force acts on one particular object and has both strength and a direction.
 An object at rest typically has multiple forces acting on it, but they add to give zero net force on the object.
 Forces that do not sum to zero can cause changes in the object's speed or direction of motion.
 (Boundary: Qualitative and conceptual, but quantitative addition of forces is not used at this level.)
-Objects in contact exert forces on each other.
-Cause and Effect: Cause and effect relationships are routinely identified.

-3.PS2.2 Make observations and/or measurements of an object's motion to provide evidence that a pattern can be used to predict future motion.
+Objects in contact exert forces on each other. object rolling down a ramp from such as period and frequency.
+Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Planning and Carrying Out Investigations: Make observations and/or measurements to produce data to serve as the basis for evidence for an explanation of a phenomenon. • The patterns of an object's motion in various situations can be observed and measured; when that past motion exhibits a regular pattern, future motion can be predicted from it.
+(Boundary: Technical terms, such as magnitude, velocity, momentum, and vector quantity are not introduced at this level, but the concept that some quantities need both size and direction to be described is developed).
+Patterns: Patterns of change can be used to make predictions.